arnemahl/pockito/README.md

 It comes with a custom [tailoring to React](#tailored-to-react), but you can easily [create your own customizations](#create-your-own-customizations) to suit your needs.

+If you want contribute, please make a pull request. :) Any feedback you have would be greatly appreciated.

 <!-- Store -->